mattemello/puzzle-game/readme.md

 # Puzzle game

 A small project of a web game.
 It's a muzzle game, you spawn in a random position of the path and you have to find the portal to win.
-It's all created randomly, so you can find a path that's linear, or a block or a realy complicated.
+It's all created randomly, so you can find a path that's linear, or a block or a realy complicated. <br>
 The map scale based on your screen dimension, so the bigger your screen is the more the muzzle is.

 ## If you want to make it start